Second-Order Asymptotics of Two-Sample Tests: Robust Goodness-of-Fit Testing and the GLRT

 \section{Robust Goodness-of-Fit Testing and the GLRT}

-In the following, we argue that the GLRT for the two-sample testing problem is the divergence test $\mc_{n}^{D_{\textnormal{JS}}}(r)$, where $D_{\textnormal{JS}}$ denotes the JS divergence.
-We further note that it can be written as a particular robust goodness-of-fit (GoF) test.
+The Gutman test is the generalized likelihood ratio test (GLRT) for the two-sample testing problem.
+In the following, we recover this result by expressing the divergence test $\mc_{n}^{D_{\textnormal{JS}}}$ as a particular robust goodness-of-fit (GoF) test.
 Specifically, robust GoF testing is a binary hypothesis testing problem where, under hypothesis $H_0$, the sequence of observations $Z^n$ is distributed i.i.d.\ according to an unknown distribution $P$ that lies in the uncertainty class $\mathcal{C}\subset \bar{\mathcal{P}}(\mathcal{Z})$; under hypothesis $H_1$, the sequence of observations $Z^n$ is distributed i.i.d. according to an unknown distribution $Q$ that does not lie in $\mathcal{C}$.
 The GLRT of this problem decides on $H_0$ if the test statistic

 is below a given threshold $r>0$, and it decides on $H_1$ otherwise.
-Here, $D_{\textnormal{KL}}$ denotes the KL divergence.
-For the case where $\mathcal{C}$ is a moment class characterized by $d$ linearly-independent functions on $\mathcal{Z}$ (cf.~\cite[Eq.~(110)]{HJT25}), the second-order asymptotics of this test was characterized as \cite[Sec.~VI]{HJT25}
+Here, $D_{\textnormal{KL}}$ denotes the KL divergence \cite[Def.~2.1]{PW25}.
+When $\mathcal{C}$ is a moment class characterized by $d$ linearly-independent functions on $\mathcal{Z}$ (cf.~\cite[Eq.~(110)]{HJT25}), the first- and second-order terms of this test are given by \cite[Sec.~VI]{HJT25}